trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 So if someone, let's say, uploads a project and it's like, "hey, I'm gonna be an innocent project at first, and once it's get approved, I am going to upload malware to it."
 Currently, we would rely on reports to fix that, but ideally we wouldn't have to do that.

-So yeah, I guess like part of the reaason we are here, is to kinda of imporve the moderation process.
+So yeah, I guess like part of the reason we are here, is to kinda of improve the moderation process.
 But as kinda of our principle, all of our code is open-source; we really wanna have like a transparent tool that anybody in the community can use for finding or detecting malware and making mod more safe for all.

-I would say, our modertion process, we generally rely on a lot of community trust, so like if an auther is well known, we generally will kinda be less robust their projects, which might also be flawed.
+I would say, our moderation process, we generally rely on a lot of community trust, so like if an author is well known, we generally will kinda be less robust their projects, which might also be flawed.

 But, if authors is like completely new, we'll generally have a lot more scrutiny towards what they upload, and we defnintely have caught some in the past with that.